-A business must look at the combination of these questions and their answers to see what the best product or service mix should be.
+A business looks at the combination of these questions and their answers to identify the best product or service mix.
 For example, a custom high-end cabinet maker has a different market and different processes than one who supplies higher volume and lower cost products to large condo developments.
 Both produce cabinets, but they need different equipment, and different production layouts to maximize their own profitability.
-It would be very difficult for a custom cabinet maker to go after a high volume contract because they are competing against companies that are set up to excel in that market.
+The custom cabinet maker finds it difficult competing against a mass producer over high volume contracts, as the latter sets itself up to excel in such markets

 It’s so important to know where your margins are maximized and where your customers see value.
 Look at what prices customers are willing to pay—if you offer small upgrades, can you charge a premium price?
 Or, perhaps it makes sense to offer one of your products at a loss to get customers through the door.
-In order to make decisions like this, calculations must be done to look at the margins across all the products or services and optimize the overall outcome for your business.
+In order to make decisions like this, doing the calculations to look at the margins of all products and services is paramount.
+Thereby, optimizing the overall outcome fo your business.

 Have you thought about your marketing and sales strategy?
 Are you going after new or existing customers?
 And do you know what your capacity is to handle each of your products or services?

-If you sell too much of your product and can’t deliver, you’ll have dissatisfied and upset customers.
+Selling too much of a product and failing to deliver, then results in dissatisfied and upset customers.
 It’s also a big problem if you produce too much or invest in increasing capacity without having the sales to support the increased overhead costs.
-At the end of the day your products and services must match the market demand and your internal structures must be set up to ensure that your business remains profitable and efficient.
+At the end of the day, your products and services must match the market demand.
+Ensuring your business remains profitable and efficient requires internal structures to have been created properly.
 Most importantly, your customers have to see the value in your offerings to keep them coming back.

 These are the questions every business owner should be asking:

 - Do you know exactly what your customers are looking for?